lightbend/paradox/docs/src/main/paradox/features/markdown.md

 Markdown flavour
 ----------------

-Paradox source files are formatted in [Markdown syntax](https://daringfireball.net/projects/markdown/syntax).
+Paradox source files are formatted in [Markdown syntax](https://daringfireball.net/projects/markdown/syntax), and by convention we prefer the [GitHub-flavored style](https://help.github.com/articles/basic-writing-and-formatting-syntax/).

 We currently use the [Pegdown](https://github.com/sirthias/pegdown#introduction) processor, though this may not [remain the case](https://github.com/lightbend/paradox/issues/81).